pierreklintefors/ikaros-3/Source/Kernel/range.md

 std::cout << std::string(r) << std::endl; // will print [0:5][2:4]
 ```

-Set a range from a string:
+Initialize a range from a string:

 ```C++
 range r("[0:5][2:4:-1]");